 It’s common to be worried about it because we associate it with lactose (a sugar in dairy).

-In general, it’s reasonable to assume that lactic acid comes from one of those sources and is vegan.
+In general, it’s reasonable to assume that lactic acid comes from a plant source and is vegan.

 However, some lactic acid does indeed come from lactose, and would not be considered vegan.